Bosnia Serb Leader Dodik Found Guilty Of Defying Peace Envoy - UrduPoint

 "The court sentenced the accused Milorad Dodik to one year of imprisonment, as well as a security measure of banning him from performing the duties of the president of Republika Srpska for six years, from the date the verdict becomes final," said a statement from the Court of Bosnia and Herzegovina.

-Dodik immediatly denounced the verdict at a rally in Banja Luka -- the capital of Republika Srpska (RS), the Bosnian Serb statelet in Bosnia.
+Dodik immediately denounced the verdict during a rally in Banja Luka -- the capital of Republika Srpska (RS), the Bosnian Serb statelet in Bosnia.

-"We must be cheerful, I am sentenced to one year for their crap and their jail," he told the crowd, flanked by officials from the RS and former New York City mayor Rudy Giuliani.
+"We must be cheerful, I am sentenced to one year for their crap and their jail," he told the crowd.

-RS's parliament was set to met later Wednesday to formulate a formal response to the verdict.
+RS's parliament was set to meet later Wednesday to formulate a formal response to the verdict.

-Dodik has been convicted for refusing to comply with rulings handed down by Schmidt, who oversees the 1995 Dayton accords.
+Dodik has been convicted for refusing to comply with rulings handed down by Schmidt, who oversees the 1995 Dayton accords that put an end to a brutal intercommunal war in Bosnia which claimed almost 100,000 lives.

 - A constant critic-